v1nh1shungry/cppman.nvim/README.md

 * `require('cppman').search()`: Search in all manuals.
 Use `telescope.nvim` if available, otherwise use `vim.ui.select()`.

-* `require('cppman').open(keyword, pick_first?)`: find all entries contain keyword, if there is only one entry or `pick_first` is set then directly open it.
-Otherwise launch a search pane and let you select one of the related entries.
+* `require('cppman').open(keyword, list_all?)`: find entries contain keyword, if there're multiple matches, the very first one will be picked.
+Set `list_all` to true can list all matches.

 * `require('cppman').fetch_index()`: use `curl` to download the latest index database.